Promoting sustainable lifestyles

 Saving Water

-As part of the water conservation and management initiatives, the organization has constructed check dams, gabion structures, gully plugs, recharge wells, recharge filters and revived ponds.
-Additionally, water literacy programs are conducted in the schools with children, youth, women, village Panchayat, Biodiversity Management Commitees, Corporates, RWAs and communities at large.
+As part of the water conservation and management initiatives, we construct check dams, gabion structures, gully plugs, recharge wells, recharge filters, rainwater harvesting structures, and revive ponds.
+Additionally, water literacy programs are conducted in the schools with children, youth, women, village Panchayats, Biodiversity Management Committees, Corporates, RWAs, and communities at large.
 Regular awareness programs and campaigns are organized on the critical issues of water crisis.

 Our Model Approach